 For you who want to create a totally harmonious and seamless design, then you can try this gorgeous option.
 Raw cream marble had a very similar tone to most oak, making this awesome backsplash go together in harmony with your oak kitchen cabinets.

-These everlasting elements also will boost the prestige and glamour vibe, making it not only an enjoyable space to cook, but also becomes one interesting feature of your entire interior.
+These everlasting elements also will boost the prestige and glamour vibe, making it not only an enjoyable space to cook, but also an interesting feature of your entire interior.

 Another great option to create a visual connection between your backsplash with oak cabinets is by using brown granite.

-Brown granite will have a very similar tone to the oak, making them looks gorgeous together.
+Brown granite will have a very similar tone to the oak, making them look gorgeous together.
 While the granite vein and texture add more depth to the entire space.

 Adding a bit of glam vibrancy, the golden granite will easily turn any boring kitchen into a much more attractive and interesting one.

-Travertine is another awesome natural stone option that work nicely with wooden cabinets.
-This kind of stone may not as strong and intense as marble or granite, but still bring enough earthy vibe to your cooking space.
+Travertine is another awesome natural stone option that works nicely with wooden cabinets.
+This kind of stone may not be as strong and intense as marble or granite, but still brings enough earthy vibe to your cooking space.

 Furthermore, travertine will easily add some class and style to modernize any old, classical kitchen.

-If you are using any variety of oak wood that had a slightly yellow undertone in it, then it will be a great idea to match your cabinets with pale yellow tile.
+If you are using any variety of oak wood that has a slightly yellow undertone in it, then it will be a great idea to match your cabinets with pale yellow tile.

-This kind of backsplash does not offer plenty of brightness and vibrancy like typical yellow, but still quite enough to lift up your entire kitchen while being in the same color tone as the oak cabinets.
+This kind of backsplash does not offer plenty of brightness and vibrancy like typical yellow, but still quite enough to lift up your entire kitchen while being in the same color tone as the oak.

 Another awesome green shade that you can try to pair with your oak cabinets.
 Olive is a unique green shade with a hint of yellow, making this color feel much warmer than any typical green.